Irvine

 How to Pronounce Irvine

 Our model has identified 7 different pronunciations for the name Irvine.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 34.1% confident that Irvine is pronounced as ER-vain.
-The next most likely pronunciation is ER-vihn, at 31.8% confidence.
+Our model is 34.1% confident that Irvine is pronounced as ER-vain, which has 2 syllables.
+The next most likely pronunciation is ER-vihn, at 31.8% confidence, with 2 syllables.

 2